ablyamitsaini/ewheelers_V9.1.1/readme.txt

 Fixes:
 Fixed slides promotions related issues.
 Slide promotion was not getting added on advertiser dashboard.
-Added blog short description on listing page.
+Added blog short description on listing page. mbsmessages and systemmessages related issues has been fixed.
+HTML and CSS updated in admin panel.

 #022521 - Security fixes in category listing on product setup page.
 #021859 - Inventory listing - search with keyword and pagination.